FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/attributes/string_format.md

 * **Addressing String columns with `Value format`: `not specified` is our primary goal**, given the other Value formats already address consistency concerns.

-### Attribute name alternatives and refernce to the attribute
+### Attribute name alternatives and reference to the attribute

 * Name alternatives:
   * String Format